 This creates one of the most expansive state markets in the US to date, and opens it up to a vast number of new competitors.
-One of these preparing to compete is Crab Sports, a business established in 2021, which this week finalised a head of terms agreement with Gaming Innovation Group (GiG).
+One of those preparing to compete is Crab Sports, a business established in 2021, which this week finalised a head of terms agreement with Gaming Innovation Group (GiG).

-The general playbook for new entrants to the US is look for a foothold in one state, then use it as a springboard to move into others.
+The general playbook for new entrants to the US is to look for a foothold in one state, then use it as a springboard to move into others.
 For Crab Sports – named after one of the state’s most popular dishes, no less – Maryland will be the sole focus.